 I'm mad that the writers take away Amity's spotlight for this episode.
 Sure, we just had an Amity episode, but that's a reason to not put this one next, not a reason to have Bump say this would be Amity's story and then give it to Luz instead (it would've been fine if Bump had just said it would be Luz).
 Not only does it make Amity look like a whimp, but it doesn't make sense because everyone heard Bump say it would be her.
 So everyone knows that she chickened out; isn't that even more embarrassing to her?
 What happened to "I can't show weakness"?

-The battle with Grom rests on a nonsense portrayal of fear.
+The whole battle with Grom is based on a nonsense portrayal of fear.
 Luz's fear is facing her mother, so if she knows the Grom isn't really her mother, why is she afraid?
-The same thing happens with Amity's fear: her fear is being rejected, but the Grom of course can't fulfill that, so it just turns into a symbolic representation of it.
+The same thing happens with Amity's fear: her fear is being rejected by Luz, so why would she be afraid of a mere representation of that?

 Also, Amity's fear doesn't work with this plot because as soon as either her or Luz is chosen she knows they won't be dancing together anyway, so she had no reason to fear rejection after that.

 The reveal that someone is sending Luz's mom letters in her name is an interesting one.
 I hope the writers don't botch this.

 Other characters' acceptance of Boscha's over-the-top villainy is somewhat jarring.
 Especially after she throws seemingly lethal fireballs at Luz, the reasonable response to her is not "let's settle this over the game" but "let's take this dangerous aggressor out by any means necessary".